Agasthii/RFSoC-4x2-FPGA-implementation-of-Product-Codes/README.md

 # RFSoC-4x2-FPGA-implementation-of-Product-Codes

+the implementation of an eBCH(256,239,2) product code encoder and a decoder on an RFSoC4x2 FPGA board is presented.
+The implementation is optimized to get a low BER rate of 10<sup>-14</sup>, while achieving a high data rate of 76 Gbps.

 The basic structure of Bose–Chaudhuri–Hocquenghem (BCH) codes is defined in the following figure.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8ea7196b-6524-4592-8615-7c989665ecdd" alt="Alt Text" style="width:50%; height:auto;">
 </p>

-The final implementation for eBCH(256,239,2) product codes reached a data rate of 76 Gbps.

 The implementation is fully pipelined and consists of four main stages.